 Journey through Vietnam and Cambodia, where breathtaking natural beauty, sacred rituals, and UNESCO-inscribed temples summon awe and wonder.
-This exceptional itinerary features two nights in Hanoi, a seven-night cruise from Haiphong to Saigon, and three nights in Siem Reap to experience the jungle-fringed temples of Cambodia.
+This exceptional five-star itinerary features two nights in Hanoi, a seven-night cruise from Haiphong to Saigon, and three nights in Siem Reap to experience the jungle-fringed temples of Cambodia.
 Enjoy five-star cruising aboard Le Lapérouse, exploring Vietnam’s ancient pagodas and bustling sampan-filled harbors.
-Featuring four UNESCO World Heritage sites—Ha Long Bay, Hue, Hoi An, and Angkor Wat—this unique program encompasses the breadth of Vietnamese culture and the magnificent religious, imperial, and artistic traditions of Cambodia.
-Featuring guest speakers Huỳnh Công Út, known professionally as Nick Ut, a photographer for the Associated Press and recipient of a Pulitzer Prize for his photograph "Napalm Girl" capturing nine-year-old Phan Thi Kim Phuc fleeing from a napalm attack in 1972; Phan Thi Kim Phuc, author of Fire Road and a UNESCO Goodwill Ambassador for Peace; and distinguished international broadcaster, writer, and media consultant, Jim Laurie.
-Extend your trip with the Bangkok Post-Program Option.
+Featuring four UNESCO World Heritage Sites—Ha Long Bay, Hue, Hoi An, and Angkor Wat—this unique program encompasses the breadth of Vietnamese culture and the magnificent religious, imperial, and artistic traditions of Cambodia.
+Exclusive guest speakers include Phan Thi Kim Phuc, also known as "Napalm Girl," author of Fire Road, and a UNESCO Goodwill Ambassador for Peace; Huỳnh Công Út, known professionally as Nick Ut, the Pulitzer-Prize winning Associated Press photographer who famously captured the image of 9-year-old Phuc fleeing from a napalm attack in 1972; and distinguished international broadcaster, writer, and media consultant, Jim Laurie.
+Join Ut and fellow award-winning photographer Mark Edward Harris for an onboard workshop and hands-on coaching to elevate your travel photography.
+Extend your tour with the Bangkok Post-Program Option.

 - Uniquely designed itinerary featuring the scenic beauty, rich culture, and history of Vietnam, including the South China Sea and Gulf of Tonkin.